Transgender rights in the United States: Cases

-Parental rights
+In Fields v.
+Smith (2011), three transgender women in the Wisconsin prison system filed a lawsuit against Wisconsin for passing a law banning hormone treatment or gender-affirming surgery for inmates.
+The U.S. District Court for the Eastern District of Wisconsin ruled in favor of the inmates.
+The U.S. Court of Appeals for the Seventh Circuit affirmed and held that the Wisconsin law violated the Eighth Amendment.
+The U.S. Supreme Court declined to hear Wisconsin's appeal.

-There is little consistency across courts in the treatment of transgender parent in child custody and visitation cases.
-In some cases, a parent's transgender status is not weighed in a court decision; in others, rulings are made on the basis of a transgender person being presumed to be an inherently unfit parent.
+Custody

 Courts are generally allowed to base custody or visitation rulings only on factors that directly affect the best interests of the child.
 According to this principle, if a transgender parent's gender identity cannot be shown to hurt the child, contact should not be limited, and other custody and visitation orders should not be changed for this reason.
 Many courts have upheld this principle and have treated transgender custody cases like any other child custody determination—by focusing on standard factors such as parental skills.
 In Mayfield v.
 Mayfield, for instance, the court upheld a transgender parent's shared parenting plan because there was no evidence in the record that the parent would not be a "fit, loving and capable parent".

 Other times, courts claiming to consider a child's interests have ruled against the transgender parent, leading to the parent losing access to their children on the basis of their gender identity.
-For example, in Cisek v.
-Cisek, the court terminated a transgender parent's visitation rights, holding that there was a risk of both mental and "social harm" to the children.
-The court asked whether the parent's sex change was "simply an indulgence of some fantasy".
-An Ohio court imposed an indefinite moratorium on visitation based on the court's belief that it would be emotionally confusing for the children to see "their father as a woman".
+For example, in 1982 in Ohio, in Cisek v.
+Cisek, the court terminated a transgender parent's visitation rights.
+The court asked whether the parent's gender transition was "simply an indulgence of some fantasy".
+It held that there was a risk of both mental and "social harm" to the children, who might be emotionally confused upon seeing "their father as a woman".

 Reproductive rights

-Transgender people who have not undergone complete sex reassignment surgery are still able to procreate.
-However, many U.S. jurisdictions require surgery in order to change the trans person's legal sex.
+Many U.S. jurisdictions require gender-affirming surgery before the person's legal sex can be changed.
 This has been criticized as forced sterilization.
 Some trans people wish to retain their ability to procreate.
 Others do not medically require hysterectomy, phalloplasty, metoidioplasty, penectomy, orchiectomy, or vaginoplasty to treat their gender dysphoria.
 In these cases, surgery is considered medically unnecessary and, for that reason, medically unethical.
 Additionally, surgery is generally the final series of medical procedures in a complete sex transition, and is financially prohibitive for many people.

 Some transgender people use assisted reproduction technology services and preservation of reproductive tissue prior to having surgery that would render them infertile.
 Depending on what type of gametes the person's body naturally produces, this would include cryopreservation of semen in a sperm bank or preservation of oocytes or ovum.
 For such individuals, access to surrogacy and in vitro fertilization services is necessary to have children.
 Some people advocate specifically for transgender people to have a legal right to these services.